Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [3].
 Now, try pairing the remote by pressing the Home button and see if it works.

 [2].
-To pair the Firestick remote, press and hold down the Home button for 10-12 seconds.
-If the pairing was the issue, then your remote should work now.
+To pair the Firestick remote, press and hold the Home button for 10-12 seconds.
+If the pairing was the issue, your remote should work now.

 [3].
 Open Settings >> Controller & Bluetooth Devices on your Fire TV using the second remote.